Job Hunting

 August 24, 2023

 While technical skills are important, don't underestimate the power of soft skills.
-Communication, teamwork, adaptability, and problem-solving are qualities that every employer loves.
+Communication, teamwork, adaptability, and problem-solving are qualities that every employer values.
 Not to mention – being agreeable and easy to work with!
 Share anecdotes that illustrate how your soft skills have positively impacted previous teams and projects.
+We've placed engineers at 549+ startups, and consistent feedback highlights the importance of soft skills in team integration and long-term success, especially in dynamic seed through Series C environments.

 For example, a sales candidate for a hardware company could say: “I believe I not only have the right amount of experience, but also the ability to personally connect with people in the semiconductor industry that would make me an excellent fit for this role.
 I genuinely enjoy meeting new people, hearing about their problems, and coming up with solutions together on how to solve them.”

 Employers want to hire candidates who are genuinely excited about the opportunity.
 Express your enthusiasm for the role and the company.
 Discuss what specifically excites you about the job and how it aligns with your career aspirations.
-Your genuine passion can set you apart from candidates who provide only generic responses.
+Your genuine passion can set you apart from candidates who provide only generic responses, making your candidacy more memorable.

 Learn more from our blog